nerdschoolbergen/javascript-best-practices/exercise-4/README.md

 greet('eirik');
 ```

 :pencil2: Make a new function and use `bind` to set it's `this` context.

+> You can read more about `bind` [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind).

 ### 1.1.3 Accessing `this` in sub-functions